alphagov/govwifi-frontend/README.md

 ## How it pieces together

 This projects has 2 main components; the Radius server, and the healthcheck service.

+Its deployments are controlled by a separate app, the [Safe Restarter][safe-restarter]

 ### Healthcheck